BarnBridge/veToken/README.md

 A non-expired lock may be quitted by the lock owner anytime.
 The lock cannot be delegated at the time of quitting and the quitter pays a penalty proportional to the remaining lock duration.

 **Optimistic SmartWallet approval**
 *SmartWallets* (i.e. contracts) can create a lock without being approved first.
-However, the veFDT owner maintains a Blocklist where SmartWallets may be blocked from further interacting with the system.
+However, the veToken owner maintains a Blocklist where SmartWallets may be blocked from further interacting with the system.
 The Blocklist only allows the owner to block contracts but not EOAs.
 Blocked SmartWallets may still undelegate (if delegated prior to the blocking) and quit their lock (by paying the penalty) or withdraw once the lock expired.

 ## 🏄 Quickstart